 We develop in-app help that does just that.
 They can provide context about information in the system or even walk employees through a process, aiding them in their performance right in the application.
 There are several other ways digital adoption platforms can help in training employees.

 These tools can even help get employees up to speed (oriented) in a new system more quickly.
 They can give employees a tour of the new system and how to get around.
-That’s similar to a quick reference guide but interactive and in the application.
+This is similar to a quick reference guide but interactive and in the application.

 Others